-We’re less than a month away from WWDC22, an excellent time to look ahead to the unveiling of iOS 16, macOS 13, iPadOS 16 and watchOS 9.
-As always, these operating system upgrades are expected to be the highlights of Apple’s annual developers conference.
+We’re less than a week away from WWDC22, but it’s not too late to take a look ahead to the unveiling of iOS 16, macOS 13, iPadOS 16 and watchOS 9.
+As always, these operating system upgrades are expected to be the highlights of Apple’s annual developer conference.

 Some details about them already leaked out, though.
 Here’s a foretaste of WWDC22.

 So much to look forward to at WWDC22